eccentricdevotion/TARDIS/add-permissions.md

 *   Add a minus in front of the permissions to make it false.
 *   If you want to add other groups, put the group name (with a `#` at the start) and add the permissions for the players in that group

 In the example above the `first_group` is the one that the TARDIS owner will be added to.
-The `second_group` would be used for any companions that the `first_group` player might want to tag along (they can’t build TARDISes, but can enter anyone elses if they are a companion).
+The `second_group` would be used for any companions that the `first_group` player might want to tag along (they can’t build TARDISes, but can enter anyone else's if they are a companion).

 This feature supports Essentials GroupManager and bPermissions only at this stage.